Tse-Ling Fong, MD

 Which patients with liver cancer undergo liver resection?

-In patients with liver cancer (Hepatocellular Cancer, HCC), this treatment option, liver resection, is limited to patients with one or two small (5 cm or less) and confined to the liver with no invasion of the blood vessels.
+In patients with liver cancer (Hepatocellular Cancer, HCC), liver resection is limited to patients with one or two small (5 cm or less) tumors confined to the liver with no invasion of the blood vessels.
 As a result of these strict guidelines, in practice, very few patients with HCC can undergo liver resection.
 The biggest concern about resection is that following the operation, the patient can develop liver failure.
 The liver failure can occur if the remaining portion of the liver is inadequate (for example, because of associated cirrhosis) to provide the necessary support for life.
-Even in carefully selected patients, about 10% of them are expected to die shortly after surgery, usually as a result of liver failure.

 Find out what women really need.